bun781/unit-1-nhan/Project/reaadme.md

 ## Proposed Solution
 To make the process easier for my client, I propose a hidden system that allows my client to manage the passcodes for his bikes.

 This system will be embedded and disguised as a simple software to search up the rental price of a bicycle through inputting the bike’s number.
-However, when the user inputs a secret code, the program will change mode and act as a password manager that allows my client to perform CRUD operations on the passcodes.
+However, when the user inputs a secret code, the program will change mode and act as a passcode manager that allows my client to perform CRUD operations on the passcodes.
+Such systems ensure that any access to the passcode manager needs to be deliberate, as any other input aside from number usually returns an error.

+Furthermore, in compliance with the client's request, the passcode for the bikes would be encrypted.
+As my client is old, the method should have a certain degree of leeway for accuracy of the user input in order to not raise frustration for him.
+This feature is further justified by the fact that the user needs to already enter the correct Access Code to enter the program.
+Nevertheless, there should be an additional security feature to offset the slight security decrease, such as wrong keys returning plausible results (in order to combat brute force attacks).

 ## Success Criteria
 #Default Program: